-In FY2022, UVSOR-III was operated for users as scheduled for 36 weeks from end of May 2022 to March 2023.
+In FY2023, UVSOR-III was operated for users as scheduled for 36 weeks from end of May 2023 to March 2024.
 Monthly statistics of operation time and integrated beam current are shown in Fig. 1.
-From April 1 to May 6 was a shutdown period, during which periodic inspections were conducted.
+From the beginning of April to early May, during which periodic inspections were conducted.
 The two weeks following the shutdown were allocated to the adjustment of the accelerator and beamlines.